sk-zk/lookaround/README.md

 ## Recent changes
 * I've extracted the PoI protobuf messages from GeoServices and added them to the proto.
+* The heading calc has been updated and should actually be correct now.

 ## Coverage tiles
 Panoramas can be found as XYZ tiles with z=17.
 Here's how you can fetch a tile: